Why family mental health is important for employers

 - Include care options in your plan: Part of helping youth get care is having them choose the person or supports that work for them and help them see they have a voice.
 For parents, it requires patience and perseverance to help their child search for the provider and not let this strain their relationship with their child.
 A plan with options that include therapists, counsellors, and other care providers can help ease the challenging journey of finding the best care for everyone.

 My best advice: talk about mental health and your plan

 I encourage everyone to be open and transparent when it comes to talking about mental health.
-Feature mental health topics at your employee townhalls and continue to reference the importance of mental health in your communications with employees.
+Feature evidence based mental health topics at your employee townhalls and continue to reference the importance of mental health in your communications with employees.
 Make your workplace a safe environment for employees to talk about mental health and what they, or their children, may be struggling with.
-Be clear about your coverage and detail how employees can access your mental health services in a timely fashion.
+Be clear about your mental healthcare coverage and detail how employees can access your mental health services in a timely fashion.

 Remember that Manulife is here to help: our Workplace Well-being team can help you develop and implement employee mental health programs and provide you with useful mental health resources.
 To get started, contact your Manulife representative today.

 4Clinical Guidelines for the Management of Adults with Major Depressive Disorder, Canadian Network for Mood and Anxiety Treatments (CANMAT), 2016 and Canadian Psychology Association, 2022 (The Canadian Network for Mood and Anxiety Treatments and the Canadian Psychology Association found that most people will need between 8 and 20 sessions per year in order to get adequate treatment and support for a diagnosis of depression and/or anxiety.
 For this number of visits, employees would require between $2,000.00 and $4,000.00 worth of coverage per year.)